mifth/Simple-Python-Encoder-Decoder/README.md

 # Simple-Python-Encoder-Decoder
-This is a simple python tool to encode/decode your passwords, private keys etc.
+This is a simple Python tool to encode/decode your passwords, private keys etc. It can be used in Python or as an exe file for Windows/Linux/Mac.
 <img width="627" height="388" alt="image" src="https://github.com/user-attachments/assets/77e5cd70-b50d-47b1-b278-9769f020d925" />

 You can run the simple_encoder_decoder.py directly with Python or create your own exe file for Windows/Linux/Mac: